-From Husavik, it’s on to Iceland’s other major city, Akureyri.
+From Myvatn, it’s on to Iceland’s other major city, Akureyri.
 Well, “major” is a relative term…It only has around 20,000 inhabitants!
 On the way, we’ll stop at Godafoss, also known as the “Waterfall of the Gods.”
 We’ll learn all about traditional Icelandic life here as we visit the turf homes (houses built into the ground), and check out the impressive Akureyri Church.
 Of course, no trip to Akureyri would be complete without a visit to its most famous ice cream parlor!

 DAYS 10-11: SNAEFELLSNES PENINSULA

 Often referred to as the “gem of the west”, Snaefellsnes’ rich geological variety means that around every corner is a cave, crater, or mountain just waiting to take your breath away!
 We’ll stay in the cozy fishing village of Stykkisholmur and explore Breidafjordur Bay, and go on a Viking Sushi cruise to sample seafood pulled fresh from the ocean right in front of you.
 We’ll also hike between the two villages of Hellnar and Arnarstapi, topping off our day with fresh fish and chips from a family-run food truck.